tonghuikang/blog/_posts/2025-08-03-use-everything-to-verify.md

 - 1 point for identifying a trivial typo
 - 1 point for identifying repeated use of key words
-- 3 points for identifying miscapitalized terminologies (it is ChatGPT not CHATGPT or ChatGTP, which shows a lack of detail and familiarity with the technology)
+- 3 points for identifying miscapitalized terminologies, (it is ChatGPT not CHATGPT or ChatGTP, which shows a lack of detail and familiarity with the technology)
 - A decaying multiplier so that the most important comment appears at the top
 - A huge penalty for hallucinations - for example, identifying a mistake not found in the resume
 - A score multiplier for making concrete suggestions
-- A penalty for over-long responses
+- A penalty for overly long responses

 The rubric can be relative as well - given two responses, compare their first bullet points and determine which one is better, and so on.
 After making all the pairwise comparisons, we can assign rewards to each response and calculate the advantage.